beeway/economics-textbooks/README.md

 [3] Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA

-Textbook slides for Corporate Financial Decisions & Macroeconomics in One Equation
+Textbook Slides: Corporate Finance (2021) & Macroeconomics (2022)

+Textbook Slides: International Trade (2019) and International Finance (2021)

 2019 Course Website - Macroeconomics